-The BCA is recognised by the UK Sports Council as the National Governing Body for caving in Great Britain.
+The BCA is recognised by the UK Sports Council as the National Body for caving in Great Britain.
 It is a federation of Regional Caving Councils, National Bodies with specialist interests, Caving Clubs and Individual Members.

 We are a membership organisation with approximately five and a half thousand members and our officers are volunteers.